return42/sphkerneldoc/linux_src_doc/include/linux/rcupdate_h.rst

 -----------

-Return the value of the specified RCU-protected pointer, but omit both the \ :c:func:`smp_read_barrier_depends`\  and the \ :c:func:`READ_ONCE`\ .
+Return the value of the specified RCU-protected pointer, but omit the \ :c:func:`READ_ONCE`\ .
 This is useful in cases where update-side locks prevent the value of the pointer from changing.
 Please note that this primitive does *not* prevent the compiler from repeating this reference or combining it with other references, so it should not be used without protection of appropriate locks.

 This function is only for update-side use.
 Using this function when protected only by \ :c:func:`rcu_read_lock`\  will result in infrequent